Modeling Anger Control for a Child

 - Come back and engage the child in a dialogue about what was happening.

 - Listen first.
-Use the 3 listening techniques.
+Use the three listening skills/techniques.

 - Talk second.
 Use I-messages.
 Don’t lecture or scold.

-- Work toward establishing agreements– about the incident, and about handling anger.
+- Work at negotiating agreements– about the incident, and about handling anger.

 You, the parent, are the one who will teach your child how to handle his/her angry feelings.
 Your child will learn to express anger the way you do it.
 It’s up to you to do it right.